directus/directus/docs/guides/extensions/operations-add-record-comments.md

 In order to use this operation in Directus, you must copy the compiled index file into the project's extension folder.

 1. In the Directus extensions directory, open the operations directory and make a new directory called `directus-operation-add-comment`.
-2. From the display's directory, open the __dist__ folder and copy the `index.js` file into the directory.
+2. From the operation's directory, open the __dist__ folder and copy the `index.js` file into the directory.
 3. Restart Directus to load the extension.

 ## Use the Operation